swhitefi/Comparative_Genomics/day1_afternoon/README.md

 ![alt tag](https://github.com/alipirani88/Comparative_Genomics/blob/master/_img/day1_after/artemis/spike_true.png)

-Let try to see an example of HET variant.
+Lets try to see an example of HET variant.
 Variant positions where more than one allele with suffficiently high read depth are observed are considered as HET type variant.
 For this, click on Goto option at the top and select navigator.
 Type 321818 in Goto Base box and click Goto.

 You will see a thick spike in the SNP graph as well as thick red vertical line in BAM panel.
-Also notice the sudden spike in the coverage for this particular region compare to its flanking region(Region before and after a selected region).
-The coverage here is more than 300 which is unusually high compare to the entire genome coverage.
+Also notice the sudden spike in the coverage for this particular region compared to its flanking region(Region before and after a selected region).
+The coverage here is more than 300 which is unusually high compared to the entire genome coverage.
 This means that more than one allele with high quality and depth were observed at these positions so we cannot decide which one of these is a true variant.
-We removed these type of variants during our Variant Filteration step using the criteria FQ.
+We removed these types of variants during our Variant Filteration step using the criteria FQ.
 (If the FQ is unusually high, it is suggestive of HET variant and negative FQ value is a suggestive of true variant as observed in the mapped reads)

 ![alt tag](https://github.com/alipirani88/Comparative_Genomics/blob/master/_img/day1_after/artemis/HET_variant.png)